llvm/llvm-archive/llvm-top/README.txt

   ./get llvm-gcc-4-0

 which will check out both llvm and llvm-gcc-4-0 because the latter depends on the former.

+In addition to checking out software, there are several more scripts in llvm-top.
+In all the scripts, the dependency checking behavior is the same as for the get script.
+That is, the script operates on the modules you ask for as well as all the modules they depend on.

+The scripts available are:

+  get      - check out modules and their dependencies from subversion info     - get subversion information about one or more modules update   - update one or more modules

+  build    - configure, compile and link one or more modules install  - install one or more modules (presumes build already done) clean    - clean (remove build products) one or more modules

-In addition to checking out software, there are scripts to build, install, clean and update the modules.
-They have the obvious names.
-These scripts do not dictate how to build, install or clean the modules; that is up to the modules themselves.
-The update and get scripts just work with subversion.
+The first three scripts just work with subversion.
+The last three scripts do not dictate how to build, install or clean the modules; that is up to the modules themselves.
 The only thing these scripts depend on is a file named ModuleInfo.txt located in each module's top directory.
-This module can have the following definitions:
+This file can contain the following definitions:

   DepModule:  - the list of modules this module depends on
   BuildCmd:   - a command to build (and configure) the module